 Clear business strategies are also tied to clear KPIs.
 With HR aligned on these performance benchmarks, it can better evaluate employee performance and provide more actionable feedback during review discussions.

 As a people-focused department, HR often has the best pulse on employee sentiment throughout the organization.
-It makes sense, then, that HR can act as effective advocates and change agents in implementing business strategy, creating a blueprint employee engagement and success.
 HR departments can encourage employees to share their feedback on new business strategies or technology investments to ensure any changes or strategic shifts make sense from an operational perspective.

 2. Formulate specific actions to hit those goals